Some of the links in this post are from our sponsors. We provide you with accurate, reliable information. Read our Advertising Disclosure.

 The bank is also adhering to the Contingent Reimbursement Model (CRM) code, a voluntary industry code that indicates it’ll refund any authorized transactions made from your account.

+It’ll also refund you in the event you’re scammed by someone into sending money voluntarily.
 Let’s not forget Starling’s app and card, which has a few security features to help protect your account.

+First, you’ll need to provide video and photo ID in order to complete your registration.
 You can deactivate (or freeze) your card within seconds in the app and you can also contact customer service immediately for help.

 Finally, you can opt for transaction notifications (including home screen notifications so you’re alerted to any suspicious activity.)